No vision of future, just feel-good moment curated by 'Photo-Op PM': Tharoor on Modi's video message

 In a video message of over 11 minutes, Modi also asked people to maintain the "lakshman rekha" of social distancing by staying indoors and not getting together in groups during the exercise.
 "Listened to the Pradhan Showman.
 Nothing about how to ease people's pain, their burdens, their financial anxieties," Tharoor said, hitting out at the prime minister.

 "No vision of the future or sharing the issues he is weighing in deciding about the post-lockdown.
-Just a feel-good moment curated by India's Photo-Op PrimeMinister!" the MP from Thiruvananthapuram said..
+Just a feel-good moment curated by India's Photo-Op PrimeMinister!" the MP from Thiruvananthapuram said.
+In another tweet, Tharoor said it was no accident that the PM spoke on Ram Navami at 9 am for 9 mins, asked people to light diyas and candles on 5/4 at 9 pm for 9 mins.
+"He is invoking all the auspicious elements Hinduism associates with number 9.
+Back to Ram Bharose?!
+COVID-19 must be more serious than we thought!" he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)